Mission & History

 The Office of Sustainability and the Green Fund split in July 2018 when the Office transitioned into the Division of Business Affairs (more below).
 We continued to serve as advisors to the Green Fund Committee from 2018 through the Spring of 2020.

 In July 2018, the Office of Sustainability underwent a series of transitions, altering our scope of work and leadership considerably.
-During this transition, the Office welcomed a new Director, Trevor Ledbetter, and Sustainability Program Manager, Lauren White, and made an organizational move into the Division of Business Affairs.
+During this transition, the Office welcomed a new Director and Sustainability Program Manager and made an organizational move into the Division of Business Affairs.
 This move greatly enhanced the Office’s sphere of influence, visibility, and impact, and allowed much more interaction and collaboration with multiple departments and stakeholders across campus and in the community.
-The Office now reports directly to the Chief Financial Officer and Senior Vice President for Business Affairs, Lisa Rulney.
+The Office now reports directly to the Chief Financial Officer and Senior Vice President for Business Affairs.

-During our transition, the University of Arizona Green Fund was retained by the Division of Student Affairs, ultimately resting with the Dean of Students Office.
+During our transition, the Division of Student Affairs retained the University of Arizona Green Fund, ultimately resting with the Dean of Students Office.

 In December 2018, the Compost Cats program, formerly housed within the College of Agriculture & Life Sciences Cooperative Extension, transitioned into the Office of Sustainability.
-In July 2019, we hired a new Program Manager for Compost Cats, Dr. Ilse Rojas-Hamilton and under her management, Compost Cats was effectively re-envisioned and better aligned with the University’s strengths in education, outreach, and research.
+In July 2019, we hired a new Program Manager for Compost Cats, and under their management, Compost Cats was effectively re-envisioned and better aligned with the University’s strengths in education, outreach, and research.
 More information on Compost Cats can be found in our Projects & Initiatives.

-In September 2019, the Office of Sustainability also welcomed the Greening the Game program, formerly housed within Students for Sustainability.
-In January 2020, we onboarded CJ Agbannawag, Sustainability Program Coordinator, to build out student and campus engagement in various capacities.
+In September 2019, the Office of Sustainability welcomed the Greening the Game program, formerly housed within Students for Sustainability.
+In January 2020, we onboarded a new Sustainability Project Coordinator to build out student and campus engagement in various capacities.
 In Spring 2020, Greening the Game along with Facilities Management’s Green Team program were both absorbed into the Office of Sustainability’s ongoing projects and programming.
 This move has reduced redundancies and is increasing efficiencies across campus sustainability.

 In Fall 2019, the Office of Sustainability began to support the University of Arizona Community Garden more comprehensively, launching a revitalization of the Garden that significantly improved the infrastructure throughout the Garden.
 In Fall 2020 the Garden came under the operational and financial management of the Office of Sustainability with support from the Garden Committee of Students for Sustainability.
 More information on the Community Garden can be found in our Projects & Initiatives.

 In July 2021, the Green Fund was welcomed back into the Office of Sustainability and was re-envisioned under the name of the Campus Sustainability Fund or CSF.
 The CSF was established to provide funding support for large- and small-scale sustainability projects that build a more sustainable, equitable, and resilient future for the University of Arizona and the Tucson communities.
-In October 2021, we hired a Coordinator for the new CSF, Emily Haworth, and under her management, the CSF is now strongly aligned with institutional sustainability priorities and has a solid foundation to actively support funded projects and improve accountability to ensure each project is as successful as it can possibly be.
+In October 2021, we hired a Coordinator for the new CSF and under their management, the CSF is now firmly aligned with institutional sustainability priorities and has a solid foundation to actively support funded projects and improve accountability to ensure each project is as successful as it can possibly be.
 More information on the CSF can be found in our Projects & Initiatives.

 As we continue to grow, we look forward to expanding our capacity for student, staff, and stakeholder involvement further.
 We are eager to build on the new foundation that has been laid since our 2018 transition and to enhance the University’s operational and extracurricular programs that increase environmental awareness and improve environmental stewardship.